 During any trip, be prepared for unexpected situations and always have on your person (or close by) the following items: medical IDs, hand wipes, extra medications, safe snacks, emergency plans, contact numbers, and other necessary items.
 A full list of recommended items can be found on FAACT’s Traveler's Checklist.

 We often hear that airline travel is a major concern for food-allergic individuals and their families, which can increase anxiety levels for all parties involved.
-A recent study identified steps airline passengers can take that may prove beneficial in helping to reduce the risk of an in-flight reaction to peanuts and tree nuts:
+A study identified steps airline passengers can take that may prove beneficial in helping to reduce the risk of an in-flight reaction to peanuts and tree nuts:

 - Make accommodation requests to the airlines